All photography by Christian Berg

 We Vietnamese are known for being friendly, however the people in the Mekong Delta are famous even within the country for their warmth and hospitality.
 Don’t leave without making a few new friends.
-Saigontourist’s day trip takes you to a beautiful ancestral house in Ben Tre, where you can learn about the owner’s life and see his collection of Buddhist statues, gongs and ceramics from all over the country.
+Ask your tour provider to show you to beautiful ancestral houses, where you can learn about the owner’s life and family legacy.

 People in Delta like to take their time visiting each other and sitting outdoors, enjoying cups of green tea and bites of fresh fruit.
 Often guests will sing folk songs or play music for each other.
 If you’re invited, be sure to pull up a seat and take part in this local tradition.